maartaud/frontpy/README.md

 Currently, the default values have only been tested for the Southern Hemisphere.

-**Note:** Be carefull with the amount of smoothing applied to the data.
-It is recommended to use the default value (0.5).

 **Step 3: Call the main function**:

 The *main* function will return two Pandas dataframes: one for cold fronts and one for warm fronts.